ShrRa/interpython_hpc/_episodes/24-resource-optimization.md

 > python numba_cuda_test.py
 > ```
 >
-> Make sure your virtual environment includes `numba-cuda` to access the GPU.
+> Make sure your virtual environment includes the `numba-cuda` python library to access the GPU.
 >
 {: .solution}